-ECL are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL assets for stage 2 or stage 3 assets.
-An asset moves to stage 2 when its credit risk has increased significantly since initial recognition.
+ECL are measured as an allowance equal to 12-month ECL for Stage 1 assets, or lifetime ECL assets for Stage 2 or Stage 3 assets.
+An asset moves to Stage 2 when its credit risk has increased significantly since initial recognition.
 PFRS 9 does not define what constitutes an SICR.
 In assessing whether the credit risk of an asset has significantly increased the Manila Branch takes into account qualitative and quantitative reasonable and supportable forward-looking information.

-Based on the FCDU of the Manila Branch's evaluation, financial assets measured at amortized cost are classified at stage 1 in which ECL are measured as an allowance equal to 12-month ECL, except for one account under loans and receivables which was assessed under Stage 2 with an allowance equal to lifetime ECL.
+Based on the FCDU of the Manila Branch's evaluation, financial assets measured at amortized cost are classified at Stage 1 in which ECL are measured as an allowance equal to 12-month ECL, except for one account under loans and receivables which was assessed under Stage 2 with an allowance equal to lifetime ECL.

-The carrying amounts of the FCDU of the Manila Branch's financial assets measured at amortized cost comprising cash and due from other banks and loans and receivables amounted to P4,737,959,032 and P4,104,880,810 as at December 31, 2021 and 2020, respectively.
+The carrying amounts of the FCDU of the Manila Branch's financial assets measured at amortized cost comprising due from other banks and loans and receivables amounted to P3,759,251,282 and P4,737,959,032 as at December 31, 2022 and 2021, respectively.